Enhancing the sensitivity of single microwave photon detection with bandwidth tunability: Appendix C : SMPD fabrication

 \subsection{C2 : Circuit etching}

-After dicing, the protective UV III layer is removed by shooting IPA with a pissette on the chosen chip during 15 seconds, then again during 5 seconds.
-For further cleaning, the chip is dipped during 5 minutes in a bath of acetone with strong ultrasounds, then in another bath of isopropanol (IPA) during 3 minutes, still with strong ultrasounds.
-In the following, it is dried by dinitrogen blow and dipped in a piranha solution during 20 minutes.
-The chip is then rinsed with water, dehydrated with IPA, dried by dinitrogen blow and further dehydrated on a hotplate at 120°C during 5 minutes.
-Then comes the spincoating of AZ1518 during 60 seconds at 3000 rpm with an acceleration of 2000 rpm/s.
-The postbake is performed on hotplate during 2 minutes at 115°C. The circuit is then patterned using a UV LASER direct writer.
+After dicing, the protective UV III layer is removed applying isopropanol (IPA) from a wash bottle the chosen chip for 15 seconds, then again for 5 seconds.
+For further cleaning, the chip is immersed in acetone under strong ultrasonic agitation for 5 minutes, then in another ultrasonic bath of IPA for 3 minutes.
+In the following, it is then dried with a stream of nitrogen and immersed in a piranha solution for 20 minutes.
+The chip is then rinsed with water, dehydrated with IPA, dried with a stream of nitrogen, and further dehydrated on a hotplate at 120°C for 5 minutes.
+Next, AZ1518 is spin-coated for 60 seconds at 3000 rpm with an acceleration of 2000 rpm/s.
+The postbake is performed on a hotplate for 2 minutes at 115°C. The circuit is then patterned using a UV LASER direct writer.
 A supplementary exposure is needed at the edge bead.
-The development is performed in pure MF319 during 60 seconds and stopped with water.
-The chip is dried by dinitrogen blow and hardbaked on hotplate during 2 minutes at 115°C. Eventually, the circuit is etched by dipping in Transene 111 (1/3 nitric acid, 1/3 hydrofluoric acid and 1/3 water) during 20 seconds sharp.
+The development is performed in pure MF319 for 60 seconds and stopped with water.
+The chip is dried with a stream of nitrogen and hard baked on a hotplate for 2 minutes at 115°C. Finally, the circuit is etched by dipping in Transene 111 (1/3 nitric acid, 1/3 hydrofluoric acid, and 1/3 water) for exactly 20 seconds.
 There is no need for agitation during etching.
-Rinsing is performed by a first bath of water during 20 seconds with agitation, then in a second bath of water for tranport between benches.
+Rinsing is performed in a first bath of water for 20 seconds with agitation and then in a second bath of water for transport between benches.